EucretiaM/Eucretia-Matyala-SoftwareEng.Assignments/Reflection.md

 ### Assignment 5 Reflection
 Putting the idea on paper was super exciting, but the implementation was super challenging.
 Having Math symbols on the system was a super challenging implementation.
 The choice of the backend language and the database a challenging; ultimately, JavaScript wins.

 ### Assignment 7 Reflection
 I tried to make/export a Kanban board to an .md file, but it doesn't show as it is on the projects.
 Please refer to the one in the projects.
 I made projects accessible for reference, as they show exactly what I did.
 I learnt that system design and system development need extensive research on how user needs or conceptual ideas would be transformed into a real-life system.
 User requirements are huge when it comes to system design.
 One has to do extensive research, otherwise, the system may not serve what it was developed for.

+#  Reflection: Assignment 8 – State and Activity Modeling

+In this assignment, I worked on showing how parts of the Math Booster App behave and how certain tasks are done step by step.
+I used state diagrams to show how things like quizzes change from one stage to another, such as starting, submitting, and completing.

+I also used activity diagrams to explain the steps a learner follows when taking a quiz, from the beginning to the end.
+These diagrams helped me understand how the system flows and reacts to user actions.

+Overall, this helped me see how the app functions behind the scenes and how different tasks are organized and connected.

 ###  Assignment 9: Reflection on Domain Modeling and Class Diagram Design